solo-io/service-mesh-hub/docs/content/guides/external_services.md

 #### Destination CRD

-The [Destination CRD]({{% versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.destination/" %}}) can be thought of as a host.
-In other words an addressable host which may be backed by 0-n endpoints.
-Typically these `Destinations` are Discovered by Gloo Mesh, and are backed by kubernetes workloads.
-However, that is only 1 use case.
-An external service at it's core is just a hostname backed my 0-n endpoints as well, so in comes the `External Destination`.
+The [Destination CRD]({{% versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.discovery.v1.destination/" %}}) can be thought of as a host.
+In other words an addressable host which may be backed by any number of endpoints.
+Typically these destinations are discovered by Gloo Mesh and are backed by Kubernetes workloads.
+However, an external service represents a destination external to the service mesh, and perhaps the Kubernetes cluster.
+The Destination CRD provides a way to represent these external services manually.

 The `External Destination` is not a seperate CRD in itself, but rather a way to configure the `Destination` CRD to accomplish our goal of routing to services which exist outside of our mesh.